Childs Hill: Time to buy in this well-located area on the up

 Landmarks and history

-Childs Hill, possibly named after Richard Child, who lived there in 1321, was home to a high concentration of brick and tile makers, working to supply materials for building in Hampstead in the 18th century.
-In the later half of the 19th century laundries took over as the biggest industry in the area with the last of these laundries closing in 2006.
-One of these laundries was even used as a chapel until the All Saints Church was built in 1856.
+In the 18th century, Childs Hill was home to a high concentration of brick and tile makers, working to supply materials for building in Hampstead.
+In the later half of the 19th century laundries took over as the biggest industry in the area and the last laundry closed in 2006.

 Perched 259 ft above sea level, there was an optical telegraph station for the transmission of messages via semaphore on the site between 1789 and 1847, which became one of a line of such stations, stretching from the Admiralty on Whitehall to Great Yarmouth on the Norfolk coast, as part of Britain’s national defences.